 - Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own monitoring purposes and the resources that you access.

 Where you provide your consent we may share your information with specific third parties where you have expressed interest in volunteering with that organisation – to understand more about this please see the section below, “Who we share your information with”.

 How we use your information

-We will ask for your consent before we use your information for certain purposes, such as sharing your information, sending you emails about volunteering opportunities or community news.
+We will ask for your consent before we use your information to share with organisations you have expressed an interest in or send you emails about volunteering opportunities or community news.
 We may also use your information where we have a legitimate interest in order to carry out our activities, examples include:

-- To provide you with the services, products or information you have requested, or that we feel would be of interest to you, and reasonably expected by you.
+- To provide you with the services, products or information you have requested.

 - To process orders, deliver services and communicate with you about your orders such as providing contact information about specific volunteering opportunities you have expressed an interest in.

-- For administrative purposes, for example to contact you with a query about your registration your orders or where you have contacted our Team.
+- For administrative purposes, for example to contact you with a query about your registration or where you have contacted our Team.

 - To keep a record of your relationship with us.

-- To ask you to participate in surveys or research.
+- To ask you to participate in surveys.

 - To carry out due diligence on equality and diversity monitoring in accordance with our internal policies.

 - To analyse and improve our website, services, products or information.